Astralsound - P.A. Systems and Equipment for Sale or Hire

 Low Frequency.
 In audio frequencies (nominally from 20Hz to 20kHz), there is no universal definition of what counts as low frequency, but the term is often used interchangeably with Bass.

-A device that reduces the gain on large signals, limiting its output voltage (see the Limiters page).
+A device that reduces the gain on large input signals, limiting its output voltage (see the Limiters page).

 A linear relationship is one that can be represented by a straight line on a graph.
 In PA equipment, if input voltage is plotted on one axis and output voltage plotted on another, the effect of the equipment is linear if the result is a straight line.
 Linearity represents freedom from distortion.